-When patients have used all of their referred services, or require a referral for a different type of allied health service recommended in their CDM plan/s or Health Care Home shared care plan, they will need to obtain a new referral from their GP.
-GPs may choose to use this visit to undertake a review of the patient's CDM plan/s or, where appropriate, to manage the process using a GP consultation item.
+When patients have used all of their referred services, or require a referral for a different type of allied health service recommended in their CDM plan/s or Health Care Home shared care plan, they will need to obtain a new referral from their GP or medical practitioner.
+GPs and medical practitioners may choose to use this visit to undertake a review of the patient's CDM plan/s or, where appropriate, to manage the process using a GP/medical practitioner consultation item.

 It is not necessary to have a new CDM plan/s prepared each calendar year in order to access a new referral/s for eligible allied health services.
 Patients continue to be eligible for rebates for allied health services while they are being managed under the prerequisite CDM items or Health Care Home shared care plan as long as the need for eligible services continues to be recommended in their plan.
-However, regular reviews using MBS item 732 are encouraged.
+However, regular reviews using MBS GP item 732 or medical practitioner item 233 are encouraged.